Le0Developer/luapack/README.md

 - yue

-This plugin allows discovery and importment of `.yue` files. (requires `yue` package)
+This plugin allows discovery and usage of `.yue` files. (requires `yue` to be installed)

 - moonscript

-This plugin allows discovery and importment of `.moon` files. (requires `moonscript` package)
+This plugin allows discovery and usage of `.moon` files. (requires `moonscript` to be installed)

 ### Plugin API

-A plugin is just a table:
+A plugin is just a table with the following fields:

 - `name`: string